Skip to Content

 • Handlers - the lowest level of the hierarchy, they perform request processing.

-In development mode (when NODE_ENV env variable is set to "development") each segment provides _schema_ endpoint that serves the schema of the segment and they’re invoked by dev CLI to retrieve the schema of the segment and build corresponding JSON files at .vovk-schema/ folder.
-This approach allows to skip importing native Node.js modules on the Next.js side and use export const runtime = 'edge' in the route.ts file with no errors even in development mode.
+When NODE_ENV env variable is set to "development", each segment route provides _schema_ endpoint that serves the schema of the segment and it’s invoked by dev CLI to retrieve the schema of the segment and build corresponding JSON files at .vovk-schema/ folder.
+This approach allows to skip importing native Node.js modules on the Next.js side and use export const runtime = 'edge' in the route.ts file with no errors.

 Segment priority